 Complaints made by Telephone

-- You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 8 below.
+6. You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 8 below.
 However, if you would rather speak on the telephone about your complaint, then please telephone the Senior Clerk, Lizzy Stewart, who has been nominated by Chambers to handle/manage the resolution of complaints made by telephone.
 If the complaint is about the Senior Clerk, please telephone the Head of Chambers, Ben Hubble QC.
 If the complaint is about both the Senior Clerk and the Head of Chambers, and you do not want to raise it in the first instance directly with either of them, please telephone 020 7822 2000.
 If you wish, you may of course raise your complaint in the first instance directly on the telephone with the barrister concerned.
 The person you contact will make a note of the details of your complaint and what you would like done about it.
 S/he will discuss your concerns with you and aim to resolve them.
 If the matter is resolved, s/he will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 Complaints made in Writing

-- Please address your letter to our Senior Clerk or our Head of Chambers at 4 New Square, Lincoln’s Inn, London WC2A 3RJ.
+Please address your letter to our Senior Clerk or our Head of Chambers at 4 New Square, Lincoln’s Inn, London WC2A 3RJ.
 If the complaint is about both our Senior Clerk and the Head of Chambers, please mark the envelope “Complaints” and it will be dealt with by a different member of our panel.

 14. All communications and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary for the investigation and resolution of the complaint, and our own internal review in order to improve Chambers’ handling of complaints.
 Disclosure will necessarily be made to the Head of Chambers and to anyone involved in the complaint and its investigation.
 Such people will include the barrister or employee about whom you have complained, the Head of Chambers or relevant senior member of the panel and the person who investigates the complaint.
 Additionally, the Bar Standards Board is entitled to inspect the communications and documents when discharging its auditing and monitoring functions.

-- As part of our commitment to client care and in accordance with the Bar Standards Board’s requirements, we make a written record of any complaint, all steps taken in response to it, and of the outcome of the complaint, and we retain all documents and correspondence generated by the complaint for a period of 6 years from resolution of the complaint.
-The Head of Chambers and Senior Clerk in conjunction with Chambers’ Executive Committee regularly review an anonymised record of complaints with a view to making any necessary changes to improve the service we give.
+15. As part of our commitment to client care and in accordance with the Bar Standards Board’s requirements, we make a written record of any complaint, all steps taken in response to it, and of the outcome of the complaint, and we retain all documents and correspondence generated by the complaint for a period of 6 years from resolution of the complaint.
+The Head of Chambers and Senior Clerk in conjunction with Chambers’ Executive Committee regularly review an anonymised record of complaints and their outcomes with a view to making any necessary changes to improve the service we give.

 Complaints to the Legal Ombudsman